mmadden/grumber/README.md

 grunt
 ```

-Which will build development versions of your application and starting watching
+Which will build development versions of your application and start watching
 for any changes.
 See `Gruntfile.js` for a deeper dive into what happens here.

 Now you can open `build/index.html` in a browser.